35K

 Option 1: Everest Base Camp Helicopter Tour with Flyover

-The Everest Base Camp Helicopter tour with flyover option is ideal for those wanting a complete aerial view of the Everest region.
-This package offers a scenic view of the Himalayas as you soar over diverse and beautiful landscapes of Nepal.
+The Everest Base Camp Helicopter tour with flyover option is for those who want a complete aerial view of the Everest region.
+This package offers a scenic view of the Himalayas.
+You will soar over diverse landscapes of Nepal.

-This one-day round helicopter tour begins in Kathmandu, flies to Lukla, then to Pheriche, followed by a flyover of the Everest Base Camp and its surrounding peaks.
-Afterward, there is a flyover return to Pherice to Hotel Everest View to Lukla and back to Kathmandu.
+This round helicopter tour of one day begins in Kathmandu.
+From Kathmandu it flies to Lukla, then to Pheriche.
+It is followed by a flyover of the Everest Base Camp and its surrounding peaks.
+Afterward there is a flyover return to Pherice to Hotel Everest View to Lukla and back to Kathmandu.

 During this heli tour, you stop at different points for refuelling, group splitting and reconsolidation and a meal break, usually breakfast.
 Generally, the tour kicks off in the early morning hours and you are back in Kathmandu by afternoon, weather permitting.